midzer/beerbase/content/breweries/avery-brewing-company/maharaja-the.md

 upc: 0
 ---
 From Website:
-Maharaja is derived from the sanskrit words mahat, - great" and rajan - "king".
+Maharaja is derived from the sanskrit words mahat, - \great\" and rajan - \"king\".
 Much like its namesake